 There is no such thing as a bad hike, only bad gear and attitude

 Hiking for beginners can be both challenging and scary.
 Didier has many years experience assessing peoples (all ages) physical, mental and attitude capabilities due to his work in disability and metal health services.
 He reserves the right to request a further assessment from your medical specialist before anyone particpates in a hike.
 Didier always welcomes a chat to discuss your dream.

-Grade 1 – Suitable for the disabled with assistance
+Grade 1 – Suitable for anyone

-Grade 3 – Recommended for people with some hiking experience
+Grade 3 – Recommended for people with some hiking experience and average fitness

 Grade 4 – Recommended for experienced hikers and a reasonable level of fitness

 Grade 5 – Recommended for very experienced hikers

 These trails are only for very experienced hikers with specialised skills and equipment including navigation, emergency first aid and climbing.
 They are likely to be less defined, rough, steep and have very few directional signs or trail markers.